-1. Direct Cooling – Open Loop
+1. Direct cooling – Open-loop

 As the cool, dry air comes into contact with the warm water, some of the water evaporates, producing an evaporative cooling effect.

-2. Indirect Cooling – Closed Loop
+2. Indirect cooling – Closed-loop

 3. Direct Cooling – Closed Loop

 This is similar to the indirect cooling closed-loop system, in that the water that is being cooled flows through a heat exchange coil in a closed-loop system.

-Classification of Cooling Towers
+Classification of cooling towers

 However, there are a few different methods that are used to achieve the airflow movement that is required for heat removal.

 The warm, moist air rises naturally upward and out of the cooling tower, inducing an upward current of air through the cooling tower.

 Mechanical draft cooling towers utilize fans to move air through the cooling tower.
 There are two types of mechanical draft:

-- Forced Draft.
+- Forced draft.
 A forced draft cooling tower has a fan at the cooling tower’s air intake.
 The fan blows air into the cooling tower.

-Pros: Able to work with high static pressures, so can be installed in tight spaces where airflow may be restricted.
+- Able to work with high static pressures, so can be installed in tight spaces where airflow may be restricted.

-Cons: Airflow exiting the cooling tower is low velocity, so it can be prone to recirculating back into the tower, reducing the tower’s efficiency.
+- Airflow exiting the cooling tower is at a low velocity, so it can be prone to recirculating back into the tower, reducing the tower’s efficiency.

-Cons: Needs to be installed in a large open space.
-Can sometimes be very noisy.
+- Needs to be installed in a large open space.

 Classification by Direction of Air-to-Water Flow